nabilasiregar/stochastic-simulation/assignment_2/README.md

 # Assignment 2
-Queue-tie Py: Discrete event simulation of average waiting times for varying queue types with SimPy
+Queue-tie Py: Discrete event simulation for varying queue types with SimPy

 ## How to Run
 📁 Go to the project directory